 Indian Cinema has just recently completed a glorious period of 100 years!
-In these 100 years, India has churned out some of the finest movies which are famous not just in India, but in other countries as well.
-And although mostly, the actors of the film industry are the most popular, the actual heroes behind the phenomenal success of Bollywood are actually the directors.
+In these 100 years, the film fraternity in India has churned out some of the finest movies that are famous not just in India but in other countries as well.
+While actors often take the limelight in the film industry, the actual heroes behind the phenomenal success of Bollywood are the famous Bollywood directors who bring their creative vision to life.

 Sanjay Leela Bhansali